 Many allergies begin during childhood through genetic inheritance.
 This doesn’t mean that it’s impossible for adults to develop allergies, though.

 As ZocDoc explains, constant exposure to a new potential allergen can cause a reaction.
 Even if you lived with cats as a child, you could become allergic to cats several decades later.

 This can be problematic if it happens unexpectedly.
 It’s possible to adopt a cat, only to find that you have an unexpected allergy.

 The allergy may not be to cats.
 Different seasons bring about different plant life, and different pollens in the air.
-Your cat will be exposed to these whenever they go outside.
+Your cat will be exposed to these whenever she goes outside.

-Once this happens, a cat will bring home traces of these potential allergens in their fur.
-They will then release them into your home.
+Once this happens, a cat will bring home traces of these potential allergens in her fur.
+She will then release them into your home.
 If you have a sensitivity, this will lead to an allergic reaction.

 Can You Recover from a Cat Allergy?